Replication, change tracking, & change data capture - Always On availability groups

 EXEC sys.sp_cdc_add_job @job_type = 'cleanup';

-You should create the jobs at all of the possible failover targets before failover, and mark them as disabled until the availability replica at a host becomes the new primary replica.
-The CDC jobs running at the old primary database should be also disabled when the local database becomes a secondary database.
+You should create the jobs at the new primary replica after failover.
+The CDC jobs running at the old primary database should be disabled when the local database becomes a secondary database.
+Post this if the replica becomes primary again, you need to reenable the CDC jobs on the replica.
 To disable and enable jobs, use the @enabled option of sp_update_job (Transact-SQL).
 For more information about creating CDC jobs, see sys.sp_cdc_add_job (Transact-SQL).

 Adding CDC Roles to an Always On Primary Database Replica